msilb/msilb.github.io/_posts/2015-5-20-scala-wrapper-for-oanda-rest-api.md

 comments: true
 ---

-[Oanda](http://oanda.com) is in my opinion one of the best online brokers.
+[Oanda](http://oanda.com) is in my opinion one of the best online brokers for retail folks (like you and I).
-Originally only offering forex trading, Oanda has more recently expanded its offering to allow for trading of stock and commodity indices through the so-called CDFs (contract for difference).
+Originally an FX-only broker, Oanda has more recently expanded its offering to allow for trading of stock and commodity indices through the so-called CDFs (contract for difference).
-You can read up on that stuff on their website.
+I don't want to go too much into detail on how it works, you can read up on that stuff on their website if you're interested.
 In this post I would like to offer you some guidance on how to use Oanda as a broker for executing algorithmic / automated trading strategies.

-Their new REST-based [API](http://developer.oanda.com/rest-live/introduction) can be used with any language in order to connect to Oanda's servers and fetch market data / place orders.
+Oanda's new REST-based [API](http://developer.oanda.com/rest-live/introduction) can be used with any language in order to connect to Oanda's servers and fetch market data, place orders, etc.
 There main downsides to using the REST API directly is that it is not type-safe.
 For instance, if you look at some of their examples using `curl` you will notice that all input parameters and returned values are essentially strings, even if the actual value is a number or a boolean or an enumeration.
 This may be ok for simple testing but in a large trading application this will most certainly become a source for all kinds of bugs that are hard to track down.